 Fourth, I want you to eat out with confidence and know that you’re NOT a bother to restaurants.
 If a restaurant wants to make it in this competitive world, they must be willing to accommodate special diets.
 They must realize that the person with the special dietary requests is the one calling the shots.
 For example, in my world, I am the one deciding where my family and dinner parties eat.
 I wrote this earnest article titled, 5 Ways Restaurants Can Better Serve Gluten-Free Diets.
 This article should be required reading for every restaurant owner and manager.

-Fifth and last, if you have celiac disease, I highly recommend you avoid buffets or use much discretion when eating at them.
+Fifth, if you have celiac disease, I highly recommend you avoid buffets or use much discretion when eating at them.
 Buffets are notoriously known for cross contamination.
 Even if something is labeled gluten-free on a buffet doesn’t mean it’s actually gluten-free.
 Just watch people at buffets.
 Utensils are shared.
 Food is dripped everywhere.
 So, if you must eat at a buffet, ask the servers if you can take from food that is untouched or if they can make you a special meal.
 In Las Vegas, the buffet at the Wynn hotel is the best and I’m happy to go there (which makes my friends happy as they want to eat at buffets!).
 I am okay going to the Wynn (and I go back every time I’m in Vegas) because I did a little research ahead of time and knew they would take care of me.
 The servers at the Wynn hotel will make you gluten-free pancakes, waffles, pizza, muffins, and seriously anything you want!
 Plus, you might be comfortable eating a lot of the Wynn’s buffet items because they thoughtfully display items to avoid cross contamination.

 Why Some Oats Aren’t Gluten-Free